 The Icelandic sheep roam free around the countryside the whole summer, grazing on fresh grass and herbs in the wilderness.
-Every September, farmers invite their family, friends and sometimes strangers to help out with herding the sheep from the plateaus.
+Every September, farmers invite their family, friends and sometimes strangers to help to herd the sheep from the plateaus.

 In Northern Iceland, there is a rich tradition of horse breeding and horse training, and Skagafjörður is the only county in Iceland where horses outnumber people.
-At the end of September or beginning of October, horse round-up begins where horses that have been roaming wild around the mountains are gathered.
+At the end of September or the beginning of October, horse round-up begins: horses that have been roaming wild around the mountains are gathered into the farms.

 The animal round-up is a part of a very ancient custom.
-Before roads were built, families were scattered around the country with little or no ways of communication.
+Before roads were built, families were scattered around the country with little or no way to communicate.
 Réttir was one of the few times of year when farming families gathered in one place.

-It was used as a mean to trade horses or sheep, settle disputes between farmers (sometimes with fists), and it is where young men could try to impress young girls by wrestling unruly horses.
-Nowadays things are a little different but it is still a time of celebration.
+It was used as a means to trade horses or sheep, settle disputes between farmers (sometimes with fists), and it is where young men could try to impress women by wrestling unruly horses.
+Nowadays, things are a little different, but it's still a time of celebration.
 Horses are still traded and young men continue to try to impress young women.

-Gathering of friends and families in Iceland often leads to singing (and the passing of the flask) and Réttir is no exception.
+Gatherings of friends and families in Iceland often lead to singing (and the passing of the flask) and Réttir is no exception.
 After a long day of herding sheep or horses, a well-deserved party, or Réttarball, is often held for the participants.

 In September, visitors can enjoy many of the same outdoor activities popular in summer, including glacier-hiking, horseback riding, snorkelling, and snowmobiling.
-And things like the weather or prices will not get in the way.
+And things like the weather won't get in the way.